Cut and project sets with polytopal window I: complexity: Quasicanonical cut and project schemes

 \begin{definition} We call a cut and project scheme {\bf quasicanonical} if it is polytopal and we have the following.
 For each half-space $H^+ \in \sH^+$, with opposite half-space $H^- = (H^+)^c \cup H$ and associated affine hyperplane $H \in \sH$, and each $z \in H$, there exists some $\epsilon > 0$ and a finite collection of points $x_1$, \ldots, $x_m \in \Gamma_<$ so that one of the two equations below is satisfied:

 \end{definition}

+Note that even though $\Gamma_<$ is dense, the only translates that are relevant in Equations \ref{eq: qc1} and \ref{eq: qc2} are those that translate a face of $W$ parallel to $H$ into $H$ (see Lemma \ref{lem: qc => face covering}).
+This is because in Definition \ref{def: qc} we only allow finite unions.
 The first formula says that the half-space $H^+$ corresponding to one face of the window can be exactly covered, in some neighbourhood of $z$, by a finite collection of $\Gamma_<$ translates of the window.
 The second formula says the same thing for the opposite half-space.
 It may be possible that a mixture of the two possibilities is needed over all points of $H$, see Figure \ref{fig:quasicanonical}.
 A set of translates like those in the rightmost picture of Figure \ref{fig:quasicanonical} are not sufficient to establish the condition for that hyperplane.

 Notice that the quasicanonical condition, in particular, ensures that the affine hyperplanes of $\sH$ may be covered by $\Gamma_<$ translates of $\partial W$ (see Lemma \ref{lem: qc => face covering}).
 In Section \ref{sec: troublesome scheming} we will compare the quasicanonical condition to the almost canonical condition introduced in \cite{Jul10}, and find out that neither is stronger or weaker than the other.